 A vertical pellet smoker is ideal if you want to smoke a large amount of meat while saving space.

 If you maintain your vertical smoker properly, it will last for many years.
 However, you must select a high-quality vertical smoker since lower-quality products will not last.
-A horizontal pellet smoker may not last as long since materials like wiring and mechanical parts wear out with time.
+In addition, a horizontal pellet smoker may not last as long since materials like wiring and mechanical parts wear out with time.

-A horizontal pellet smoker grill, on the other hand, has moving pieces as well as wires.
+On the other hand, a horizontal pellet smoker grill has moving pieces and wires.
 If one of these components fails, you may not be able to use the smoker as a whole.
 As a result, the pellet smoker grill will remain inoperable until the damaged part is repaired.
-Consequently, if you are concerned about your smoker breaking down soon, buying a vertical smoker is the best option.
+Consequently, buying a vertical smoker is the best option if you are concerned about your smoker breaking down soon.

 Pit boss 5-series wood pellet vertical smoker – No. 1 bestseller